-R&D on an alternative photosensor option based on multi-PMT (mPMT) modules is actively being carried on by several countries (mostly Canada, Italy, UK) with the goal of providing half of the photocathode coverage for Hyper-Kamiokande.
-The multi-PMTs are also the baseline photosensor option for the Intermediate Water Cherenkov Detector (IWCD).
+R&D on an alternative photosensor option based on mPMTs modules is actively being carried on by several countries (mostly Canada, Italy, UK) with the goal of providing half of the photo-cathode coverage for Hyper-Kamiokande.
+The multi-PMTs are also the baseline photosensor option for IWCD.

 The performances of a hybrid design for HK with a combination of large PMTs and multi-PMTs are being studied.
-Preliminary study show that if the dark noise can be kept at the level of 100 Hz, better vertex reconstruction for events close to the wall and a lower energy threshold can be obtained.
+Preliminary studies show that if the dark noise can be kept at the level of 100 Hz, better vertex reconstruction for events close to the wall and a lower energy threshold can be obtained.
 The better vertex reconstruction will allow to increase the Fiducial Volume while the lower energy threshold will improve performances for low energy events, in particular increasing the sensitivity of HK to the up-turn of the 8B spectrum of solar neutrinos, probing the MSW-LMA prediction in the transition region between vacuum and matter-dominated neutrino oscillations.

-This option is particularly appealing for French groups as they could profit from the existing KM3NeT expertise, from the developments of the small PMTs for JUNO, and from the presence of the Memphyno water tank [16] at APC for performing underwater tests of the mPMT modules.
-Such tests have started and the first mPMT prototype from Italy is currently installed and taking data in water in Memphyno.
+This option is particularly appealing for French groups as they could profit from the existing KM3NeT expertise, from the developments of the small PMTs for JUNO, and from the presence of the Memphyno water tank [17] at APC to perform underwater tests of the mPMT modules.
+Such tests have started and the first mPMT prototype from Italy is currently installed and taking data in water in the Memphyno setup.

 In addition, a test beam experiment to be carried out at CERN with a tank instrumented with ~ 100 mPMTs is being proposed by a part of the Hyper-Kamiokande collaboration.
-This design corresponds to a downscaled version of the Intermediate Water Cherenkov Detector (IWCD).
-This experiment aims at testing the technological choices for IWCD and Hyper-K and demonstrate that the response of the detector can be calibrated at the 1% level necessary for IWCD.
-Our contribution to this test beam experiment will be a continuation of the work carried on the mPMTs studies and DAQ software development for Memphyno.
-We intend to contribute to the data analysis and the extraction of the detector performances.
+This design corresponds to a downscaled version of IWCD.
+This experiment aims at testing the technological choices for IWCD and Hyper-Kamiokande and plans to demonstrate that the response of the detector can be calibrated at the 1% level necessary for IWCD.
+Our contribution will be a continuation of the work carried on the mPMTs studies and DAQ software development for Memphyno.
+We intend to contribute to the data analysis and the characterization of the detector performances.